rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

             r.color = shared.platform_color

         # add them all to the scene
+        # note wrap is a rubato function that allows us to get a game object with a component or components added to it.
+        # you will need to import this.
         scene.add(shared.player, ground, wrap(platforms), *pillars)

 Now that you have a level built, we need to move around it.
 You may notice that you are currently able to fall off the world.
 This is because nothing